3.9 C

 A historic setting

 The museum is situated in the Penelope block in Gamla Stan, home to Sweden’s first post office since 1720.
 The recent renovations have fortified the foundation, ensuring that this architectural marvel stands strong for generations to come.
-In effect, as you wander through the museum, you’ll be walking through corridors that have witnessed centuries of history.
+As you explore the museum, you walk corridors steeped in centuries of history.

 Immersive exhibitions